farhiongit/message-in-the-bottle/README.md

     - *should not* try to access those allocated ressources after the message has been sent (i.e. after the call to functions `BOTTLE_FILL` or `BOTTLE_TRY_FILL`).

-    Indeed, from this point,
-      the message is owned by the receiver (which could modify it) and does not belong to the sender anymore.
+    Indeed, from this point, the message is owned by the receiver (which could modify it) and **does not belong to the sender anymore**.

-- The **receiver** *must*, after receiving a message (i.e. after the call to functions `BOTTLE_DRAIN` or `BOTTLE_TRY_DRAIN`), and after use of the message, deallocate all the resources of the message (those previously allocated by the sender).
+- The **receiver** *must*, after receiving a message (i.e. after the call to functions `BOTTLE_DRAIN` or `BOTTLE_TRY_DRAIN`), and after use of the message, deallocate (free) all the resources of the message (those previously allocated by the sender).

 ## Closing communication

 > void **BOTTLE_CLOSE_AND_WAIT_UNTIL_EMPTY** (BOTTLE (*T*) \*bottle)

-When concurrent threads are synchronized by an exchange of messages, the senders must inform the receivers when they have finished sending messages, so that receivers won't need to wait for extra messages.
+When concurrent threads are synchronized by an exchange of messages, the senders must inform the receivers when they have finished sending messages, so that receivers won't need to wait for extra messages (see `BOTTLE_DRAIN` above).

 In other words, as soon as all messages have been sent through the bottle (it won't be filled with any more messages), we can close it.